morleym/furtive-handbook/docs/format-double-elim.md

   * For this reason, you'll want to clearly communicate when the bracket will be available to competitors
 * Especially for broadcasted double-elim brackets, be conscious of downtime for competitors
   * Classic example is the winner of winners final waiting for *hours* to play grand finals
+  * Usually, excessive downtime occurs because of delays in early losers side rounds.
+  I recommend setting an early expectation/precedent for starting all matches in a timely manner
 * Conversely, be conscious of competitors burning out if playing too many matches back-to-back
   * Depending on how you schedule matches in the final rounds, a competitor may need to play Losers Semifinal, Losers Final, And Grand Finals consecutively
   * This can be addressed with quick breaks between those matches